 Really, this is just the tip of the iceberg.

-In our online course at OnlineKneeSeminar.com we discuss the many pathologies of the knee, including ACL reconstruction.
+In our online knee course, we discuss the many pathologies of the knee, including ACL reconstruction.
 We outline a progressive program that starts preoperative and goes until the athlete is ready to return to their sport.
-If you are interested in learning are full approach, our course has a lot to offer.
-You’ll learning exactly how we evaluate and treat the knee and become an expert at knee rehabilitation.
+If you are interested in learning our full approach, our course has a lot to offer.
+You’ll learn exactly how we evaluate and treat the knee and become an expert at knee rehabilitation.